Sleep Apnea

 FDA-registered oral appliances can be used to treat sleep apnea when they are given by a qualified dentist trained in dental sleep medicine.

 For some people, losing weight can also help to treat sleep apnea.
 Some people who are obese and suffer from OSA are advised to lose weight to also help with their apnea issues.
 But losing weight isn’t always enough.
-This is why it’s a good idea to request an appointment with someone experienced with the American Academy of Sleep Medicine as well as special training for diagnosing and treating OSA.
+This is why it’s a good idea to request an appointment with someone experienced with the American Academy of Sleep Medicine, as well as special training for diagnosing and treating OSA to effectively treat OSA.

 If you think you have sleep apnea, it’s best to get the treatment you need to get a better night’s sleep and improve your overall health.